Understanding the Benefits and Risks of Deionized (DI) Water

 First of all, deionized water is created through a series of intensive water purification processes.

 What is the difference between distilled and deionized water that makes consumers opt for distilled water?
-Even if the latter even is as pure and clean as the former?
+Even if the latter is as pure and clean as the former?

-- While deionization removes most minerals and other inorganic ions, it does not affect organic substances or microbes.
+• While deionization removes most minerals and other inorganic ions, it does not affect organic substances or microbes.
 Distillation generally produces water of better purity but might not remove volatile organic compounds.

-With the availability of water distillation countertop machines in the market, it is easier to create safe and pure water through this process than deionization, making it a far more popular option for people who want clean water without having to spend it extra money on bottled water or an extensive purification process.
+This makes it a far more popular option for people who want clean water without spending extra money on bottled water or an extensive purification process.

 WHAT IS REMOVED FROM DEIONIZED VS. DISTILLED WATER?

-When it comes to distilled water vs. deionized water, both are very pure.
-In each case, however, the purity of the water before it goes through the water treatment makes a difference.
-The deionization process, for example, only removes ions – charged non-organic particles – from the water.
-The water should be filtered first to remove organic material, and additional filtering with a reverse osmosis (RO) system will remove a significant number of additional contaminants.
+First, the water should be filtered to remove organic material.
+Additional filtering with a reverse osmosis (RO) system will remove many additional contaminants.
 This leaves only a small amount of ionized minerals for the DI system to remove.

-Water distillation, on the other hand, can remove more impurities than just ions.
-This process removes nearly all minerals, many chemicals, and most bacteria.
-However, that doesn't mean that it removes everything, especially if the water contains volatile organics and certain other contaminants.
+However, that doesn't mean it removes everything, especially if the water contains volatile organics and certain other contaminants.
 These impurities will evaporate and stay in the distilled water.
-As with deionized water, pre-treatment filtering is an important step.

 How to Deionized Water

-Simply put, deionized water is water that has all of the ionized particles removed.
-This is important because once you remove any organic materials from the water supply, the vast majority of dissolved impurities in modern water supplies are ions such as calcium, sodium, chlorides, etc. An ion is a molecule that has a positive or a negative charge; iron ions, for example, have a positive charge.
+An ion is a molecule with a positive or a negative charge; iron ions, for example, have a positive charge.
 One way to effectively purify water is to remove these ions and replace them with hydrogen (H+) and hydroxyl (OH-) ions, which combine to make water.
-Check out our page about what DI water is to learn more terms and definitions related to deionization.

-Curious about how to make deionized water?
+Are you curious about how to make deionized water?
 Before passing through a deionization (DI) system, water is usually filtered and pushed through the reverse osmosis (RO) membrane.
-These pre-filtering steps do a good job of removing the organic matter and a majority of other contaminants.
-That means that the water is very clean before it enters the DI system.
-Check out our infographic on how RO and DI can work together.

-Two ion-exchange resins are used to deionize the water.
-Positively charged ions (cations) and negatively charged ions (anions) are exchanged for hydrogen (H+) and hydroxyl (OH-) ions, respectively, due to the resin's greater affinity for other ions.
 After passing through both types of resin at least once, all that's left is highly purified water.
-Once depleted of exchange capacity, the resin bed is regenerated with concentrated acid and caustic, which strips away accumulated ions through physical displacement, leaving hydrogen or hydroxyl ions in their place.
+Once depleted of exchange capacity, the resin bed is regenerated with concentrated acid and caustic.
+Physical displacement strips away accumulated ions, leaving hydrogen or hydroxyl ions in their place.

 TYPES OF DEIONIZER